nyc-crh/site/content/plain-text/rather-go-to-jail.md

 ProQuest Historical Newspapers: New York Amsterdam News pg.
 1

-Reproduced with permission of the copyright owner.
-Further reproduction prohibited without permission.

 Four Negro mothers were arranging their affairs and putting their homes in order Tuesday in preparation for going to jail rather than send their children to threee Harlem junior high schools as they have been ordered to do by a Domestic Relations Court judge.

 We will go to jail and rot there, if necessary, but our children will not go to Jr. High Schools 136, 139 or 120."
 Mrs. Viola Waddy of 1980 Park Avenue, spokesman for the four mothers told the Amsterdam News.